jbouduin/hal-rest-client/README.md

 [![NPM](https://nodei.co/npm/hal-rest-client.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/hal-rest-client/)

-> :warning: This project is archived.
-I have no time to maintain it.
-I someone wants to take it back, he can contact me.

 hal-rest-client library to help you work with Hypertext Application Language (HAL) on Typescript.
 It's work fine with browser or nodejs app.